DomGiarrusso/Task-Timer/README.md

 ## Overview:

 What is Task:Timer?
 You maybe asking.
-Task:Timer is a chrome extenstion allowing you to set two timers at once.
-Why two timers? you may now be asking.
-Well the idea follows the time management method called _The Pomodoro Technique_.
-This technique follows the concept that you work more effiently by working for a set number of time and then taking a break usually for a shorter amount of time.
-An example of this would me working for 30 minutes and then taking a break for 5 minutes.
-Task:Timer is to help time manange better.
+Task:Timer is a Chrome extension that allows you to set two timers at once.
+Why two-timers? you may now be asking.
+Well, the idea follows the time management method called _The Pomodoro Technique_.
+This technique follows the concept that you work more efficiently by working for a set number of time and then taking a break usually for a shorter amount of time.
+An example of this would be working for 30 minutes and then taking a break for 5 minutes.
+Task:Timer is to help time manage better.

 ### How to install: